open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileCCM.md

     !!! tip
         The two buttons next to the password input are for toggling visibility and generating a new random password.
 Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

-7. The **MEBX Password** field is disabled, as the password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.
+6. The **MEBX Password** field is disabled, as the password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.

-8. Leave DHCP as the default for **Network Configuration**.
+7. Leave DHCP as the default for **Network Configuration**.

-9. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.
+8. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

+9. Select **CIRA(Cloud)** for Connection Configuration.

 10. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.